ivanIStereotekk/ivanIStereotekk/README.md

 > [!IMPORTANT]
 > Earlier i did forks for the projects that was interesting for me.
 I thought that is convenient way to gather interesting projects to keep them at hand.
-> But then i found the option to push the "star" and organize list to keep interesting projects logically.
-I still learning to make things better to make my world better.
+> But then i found the option in GitHub to push the "star" and organize list and topics to keep things logically.